Federico Cantero Villamil: Aeronautics

 Although Cantero's main work was that of the dams, since 1908 he was patenting other inventions in the field of aeronautics.
 His main interest was the problem of flight.
 It is in 1910 when he patented an ...idea to hold bodies in the air, and, if wanted, propulsion.
 Thirty-four patents followed the first one, being the last ones devoted to the helicopter he constructed: the Libélula española.
 Using the knowledge he acquired during thirty years of work, Cantero started to build up this helicopter in 1936, competing with Igor Sikorsky for flying a helicopter.
-Unfortunately, the Spanish Civil War began that year, and the helicopter stayed in Madrid (republican zone) while Cantero remained in Zamora (national zone).
+The Spanish Civil War began that year, and the helicopter stayed in Madrid (republican zone) while Cantero remained in Zamora (national zone).
 In October 1941 the helicopter was ready for test.
 The results of this test were lost, and the project of flying was decaying as Sigorsky tested his helicopter fruitfully in 1938.